Description

 Necanicum River [COA ID: 004]

-The area includes much of the Necanicum River.
-The watershed provides critical habitat for many coastal plant and animal communities.
-Floodplains and associated wetland and riparian ecosystems provide important flood protection for downstream communities and act as corridors allowing wildlife to move along and between habitat areas.
-Management of the area promotes the connectivity and …
+The Necanicum River COA (26 mi2) extends along the Necanicum river corridor from Seaside up into the Coast Range.
+This watershed provides critical habitat for many coastal plant and animal communities.
+Floodplains and associated wetland and riparian ecosystems provide important flood protection for downstream communities and act as corridors allowing wildlife to move along and …

 Nehalem and Salmonberry River Headwaters [COA ID: 012]